BubbuDert249/crossui/README.md

 For Windows, macOS and Linux, it uses Tkinter <br>
 For Android, it uses Kivy <br>
 For iOS, it uses ui <br>
-For Pyodide, it uses HTML edit (browser for Brython, pyodide for Pyodide) <br>
+For Pyodide and Brython, it uses HTML edit (browser for Brython, pyodide for Pyodide) <br>